ipozdeev/it-skills-for-research/coding-environment.md

 For some languages, most notably for Python, R and Julia, there exists a better alternative called virtual (coding) environment.

 A virtual environment is an isolated configuration of interpreters that can be used instead of the system-wide ones.
 You can think of it as a fully autonomous installation of, say, Python that can be used to run scripts.
 Multiple such installations can be created, each tailored to a specific project.
 A program that does this job is called an environment (or package) manager.
-Python-specific are [venv](https://docs.python.org/3/library/venv.html), itself a package, and [poetry](https://python-poetry.org/docs/managing-environments/); R-specific is [renv](https://rstudio.github.io/renv/articles/renv.html) (replacing [packrat](https://rstudio.github.io/packrat/)); [conda](https://docs.conda.io/en/latest/) and its improved peer [mamba](https://github.com/mamba-org/mamba) can handle both; julia has an own integrated system 'Pkg'.
+Python-specific are [venv](https://docs.python.org/3/library/venv.html), itself a package, and [poetry](https://python-poetry.org/docs/managing-environments/); R-specific is [renv](https://rstudio.github.io/renv/articles/renv.html) (replacing [packrat](https://rstudio.github.io/packrat/)); [conda](https://docs.conda.io/en/latest/) and its improved peer [mamba](https://github.com/mamba-org/mamba) can handle both; julia has an own integrated system `Pkg`.
 In any case, the idea is the same: somewhere on the local machine a directory is created that contains the interpreter and packages; this directory is isolated in the sense that changing or deleting it has no effect on other interpreters present; packages needed for the code to run smoothly are installed in it; the system is told to only use the interpreter from this folder for running the project scripts.

-Follow the [conda tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to learn how to manage environments with conda.
+Follow the [conda tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to learn how to manage environments with conda, but make sure to use mamba instead (just replace 'conda' with 'mamba').

 ## docker

 Some projects require more than Python or R: there might be a dependency on TeX Live or PostgreSQL or gretl or even a whole operating system such as Ubuntu.
 These are impossible to install with `conda` or `renv`, and a different solution is needed.

-[Docker](https://docs.docker.com/) provides one such solution by packaging software into 'containers' which can be used as isolated environments ('container' is a telling term in this respect: everything needed is packaged, sealed and ready for dispatch).
+[Docker](https://docs.docker.com/) provides one such solution by packaging all the necessary software into a 'container' &ndash; an isolated environment from which you can run your programs ('container' is a telling term in this respect: everything needed is packaged, sealed and ready for dispatch).

 One important thing to understand from the very start is that containers are really, *really* isolated, which necessitates extra steps for ordinary tasks.
 To name a few examples, file transfer would happen via either copy commands from an extra terminal or mounts, and mapping of ports would be needed to serve an app such as jupyter notebook from a container.

 ### installation

-Here, we will be using the command line interface (CLI) for docker, but there are also desktop apps available for Windows and Mac which you are free to opt for.
+Here, we will be using the command line interface (CLI) for docker, but there are also desktop apps available which you are free to opt for.

 Follow the official manual to install docker.